2016 Mississippi Republican presidential primary: Opinion polling

-A poll of 995 likely Republican Mississippi voters, conducted on February 29, 2016 by Magellan Strategies, gave Trump 41% of the vote, 24% more than second-place Cruz.
+A poll of 995 likely Republican Mississippi voters, conducted on February 29, 2016, by Magellan Strategies, gave Trump 41% of the vote, 24% more than second-place Cruz.

 Results

 Analysis

 Trump's double-digit victory in Mississippi was seen as solidifying his status as the Republican front-runner, shortly after his disappointing performance in the Louisiana primary.
 Another unusual aspect of the Mississippi primary results was Marco Rubio's exceptionally poor showing: Rubio came in fourth despite having finished second in several other primaries in the South.
-Overall, Trump's victory was part of his generally strong performance in the South, in which, as a whole, he performed better than either John McCain in 2008 or Mitt Romney in 2012.
+Overall, Trump's victory was part of his generally strong performance in the South, where, as a whole, he performed better than either John McCain in 2008 or Mitt Romney in 2012.

 Exit polls showed that Trump beat Cruz in virtually every demographic group.
 They also showed that Trump got an especially large share of the vote among Mississippi voters looking for a candidate who "tells it like it is".
 Trump also won among white evangelicals, the voters who Cruz had hoped would form his coalition.
 However, Trump came in second (behind Cruz) among Republican voters who decided whom to vote for in the primary within the previous week.